-With the XRP you want to sell now in your exchange wallet, it’s time to click through to your exchange’s trading page and search for the pair you want to trade, such as XRP/USD.
-Then, you can specify the amount of XRP you want to sell and finalize your transaction.
+With the XRP you want to sell now in your exchange wallet, it’s time to click through to your exchange’s trading page and search for the pair you want to trade, such as XRP/PHP.
+Then you can specify the amount of XRP you want to sell and finalise your transaction.

-For example, if you’re using Kraken, you can click the “Sell” tab at the top of the screen and search for XRP in the list of coins .
+For example, if you’re using Kraken, you can click the “Sell” tab at the top of the screen and search for XRP in the list of coins.
 Click “Sell XRP” and on the new screen you’re taken to, type the number of XRP you want to sell in the field provided.
-Select the currency you want to sell XRP for, such as USD, and click “Sell”.
+Select the currency you want to sell XRP for, and click “Sell”.

-Of course, whichever exchange you’re using, don’t forget to review the total cost and all the details of your transaction before finalizing the sale.
+Of course, whichever exchange you’re using, don’t forget to review the total cost and all the details of your transaction before finalising the sale.

 If you’ve decided that you want to exchange XRP for another digital currency, you can do so by following these steps: